Discovering Rome on a private tour

 Every visitor to the Eternal City is blown away by the beauty of the sights, from the amazing collections of the Vatican Museums to the stunning views from the Palatine Hill.
 But while seeing Rome is easy, understanding Rome can be more of a challenge.
 With such a rich and complex history, Rome requires more than a brisk walk through the centro storico to be truly understood and appreciated.

-On a private tour of Rome you’ll get to see a mixture of famous sights and hidden gems, while learning all about the history of Rome with one of our expert guides (usually an art historian or archaeologist).
+On one of our private tours of Rome you’ll get to see a mixture of famous sights and hidden gems, while learning all about the history of Rome with one of our expert guides (usually an art historian or archaeologist).
 Exploring Rome with a personal guide gives you a much more in-depth experience, allowing you to discover parts of the city you might otherwise have missed, while hearing fascinating stories involving some of the most famous names in history, from popes to artists.

 When you join one of our private tours in Rome you’ll explore imperial palaces, catacombs and basilicas.
 Here are just a few of the highlights you can look forward to seeing for yourself: